ravendb/bootcamp/src/Unit-2/lesson7/README.md

 Console.WriteLine($"Index used was: {stats.IndexName}");
 ````

-The results are avaiable via a [`RavenQueryStatistics` object](https://ravendb.net/docs/article-page/latest/all/glossary/raven-query-statistics).
+The results are available via a [`RavenQueryStatistics` object](https://ravendb.net/docs/article-page/latest/all/glossary/raven-query-statistics).
 Among the details you can get from the query statistics, you have:

 * Whether the index was stale or not.
 * The duration of the query on the server side.